A History of Africa

 Around the end of the seventh century, one of those Nubian states, Nobatia, disappeared.
 Details are not available, but Nobatia and Makuria both ended up under the rule of Dongola, and its king, Merkurios (697-707?).
 The most obvious guess is that Makuria annexed Nobatia, but afterwards everybody in the united kingdom followed the Monophysitism of Nobatia, not the Orthodoxy of Makuria.
 It is unusual, though not unheard of, for a conqueror to adopt the religion of the conquered.

 Regarding how Madagascar got started, most history texts will tell you that at an uncertain date between 1 and 500 A.D., one or more outrigger canoes left Southeast Asia, crossed the Indian Ocean and landed on Madagascar.
-They brought with them root crops like sweet potatoes and taro, introducing them to Africa in the process.
-Rice, bananas, plantains, coconuts, sugar cane and spices may have come from them, too; all of these crops are Asian in origin, though widely grown in Africa today.
+They brought with them several valuable crops, introducing them to Africa: rice, mung beans, taro, bananas, plantains, coconuts and sugar cane.
 That was all that could be said on the subject until the twenty-first century, when language and DNA analysis entered the picture.
 We now believe these Malays launched their boats from Borneo, because the language and DNA of the Malagasy most resembles that of Borneo's southeastern tribes.
 A recent comparison of mitochrondrial DNA samples from 266 modern Malagasy indicated that they were descended from just thirty women.
 Because the trading vessels of Indonesian kingdoms like Srivijaya could carry up to 500 people, this means only one boatload of Indonesians was needed to colonize Madagascar.
 Of course the boat must have also carried men, and there could have been some women who did not have any children, but because mitochondrial DNA is inherited only from the mother, evidence for them will not show up in such tests.
 The tests also suggested that the settlers arrived much later than expected, most likely around 830 A.D.

 With navigation being what it was in those days, it is unlikely the settlers knew where they were headed; they may have been blown off course, and decided it was safer to keep going than to try returning.
 Or they could have been refugees, fleeing after Srivijaya conquered their homeland.
 After 1000 A.D., their descendants did some trading with the mainland, and some Bantus came to Madagascar, so today's Malagasy are half Asian and half Black African.(4)